tdooms/bilinear-decomposition/readme.md

 # Weight-based Decomposition: A Case for Bilinear MLPs

-This is the official code repository for the paper [link].
+This is the official code repository for the above paper [[link](https://arxiv.org/abs/2406.03947)].

 ## Abstract